Summarizing and Reflecting on a Text

 I’m not going to write a full-blown summary here so that you have the opportunity to write your own if your instructor has decided to assign this.
 However, here are my answers to the questions:

-Again, using the article you have chosen to work with, answer the questions that are listed earlier to help you summarize the main point and understand how the supporting points, evidence, and examples work in that article.
+Again, using an article you are working on or the article you have chosen from the sample assignment, answer the questions that are listed earlier to help you summarize the main point and understand how the supporting points, evidence, and examples work in that article.

 Reflect on Your Purpose